c-PRIMED/puq/doc/source/ug/plotting.rst

 .. note::

-   The following information shows how to use tthe old 'plot' function.
+   The following information shows how to use the old 'plot' function.
 You may find it more convenient to use the plot function in :doc:`analyze <analyze>` instead.